MiamiOH-CSE274/02_Cpp/README.md

 #### 1. In C++, the compiler compiles each .cpp file separately, without looking at the others.
 Explain why this leads to the need for .h files.

 Essentially, you are including your declarations for the methods within the .h (header) file.
 This not only improves build times, but also avoids marking everything as "inline", as well as linking code without have the source for each definition.
+This makes it so that the interface is separated from the user, meaning that implementation is able to be hidden from the user.
+This is also known as data encapsulation.

 #### 2. Explain the individual roles of the preprocessor, the compiler, and the linker.
 What type of inputs do they take?
 What kind of outputs do they produce?
 What is the purpose of each?